Is Burgundy Hair Color Right For You?

 The good news for blondes who want to be burgundy is that this color will look amazing, rich and vivid over your blonde color.
 The not-so-good news is that if a burgundy hair color design isn’t applied properly, your result could end up being a not-so-burgundy pink.
 If your hair is super pale, your colorist will have to actually darken it a bit before applying the final burgundy tone.
 Another reason not to try burgundy at home!

 Depending on how dark your natural color is, your stylist may actually have to lighten your hair before applying the final burgundy tone so that it will come out bright enough.
 Too-dark hair can swallow up a lighter color if it isn’t prepped properly.
 Your stylist will be able to control the degree of pre-lightening so it doesn’t get too light.
-She may also add a hair color bonder to your formula, which will prevent damage during the color service and repair existing damage.
+And using a lightener like Matrix Light Master Bonder Inside will help prevent damage during the color service and repair existing damage.

 Once you shift to a burgundy hair color, you may find that your existing makeup colors aren’t quite working.
 This is a dramatic shade, and you may need a more dramatic cosmetic palette.
 If your skin is fair, try plum eyeshadows and a pale or medium pink lip color.
 If your skin is dark, play around with navy or charcoal eye colors, balanced with a neutral lip color.
-Ask your stylist for a makeup consultation, or hit the cosmetic counter at your favorite store.
+Ask your stylist for a makeup consultation, scroll the tutorials on YouTube or TikTok or hit up the cosmetic experts at your favorite store for advice.

 Burgundy colors tend to stay put.
 Once they’re in, they’re not easy to remove.
 So it’s a good idea to be well committed to the hue once you take the plunge.
 And when you decide it’s time to return to your natural color, or to try something else, it’s best to put yourself back in your stylist’s hands.
 He or she will be able to remove the burgundy hair color without damaging your hair.
 (It may take two or three visits to the salon, depending on what color you’re trying to achieve.)
-They’ll also provide you with some deep conditioning formulas to use at home to keep your hair as strong and healthy as possible.
+They’ll also provide you with some deep conditioning formulas—Matrix Food For Soft Rich Hydrating Treatment Mask is a go-to conditioning solution for many experts--to use at home to keep your hair as strong and healthy as possible.

 Now, are you tempted to indulge in one of these head-turning, sophisticated hues?
 Well cheers to you—you’ll never blend into the background when you’re sporting a stunning shade of burgundy hair color!